-We are very lucky at Guildford Grammar School to have all of our Year Co-ordinators, Senior Chaplain, Head of Senior School and other residential staff all living on site.
+We are very lucky at Guildford Grammar School to have all of our Year Coordinators and other residential staff all living on site.
 These people and their families help to make up our wonderful community and are available whenever you need them, not just during business hours.
 Throughout your time at Guildford Grammar School there will be opportunities to attend sundowners, dinners and other functions that are a great way to meet these people and get to know the community better.